 Lodging Tax Exemption Status

-When traveling within the State of New York on official business, lodging charges may be exempted from State and Local Sales Tax by presenting a Tax Exemption Certificate (Form ST-129) to the lodging vendor at the time of check-in.
-These forms are available in the Accounts Payable Office or may be accessed at: Lodging Tax Exempt Form.
-These certificates should be acquired prior to travel since reimbursement for Sales Tax is not allowed by OSC when lodging is secured within the State.
+When traveling within the State of New York on official business, lodging charges may be exempted from State and Local Sales Tax by presenting a Tax Exemption Certificate (Form ST-129) (pdf) to the lodging vendor at the time of check-in.
+These forms are available in the Accounts Payable Office and should be acquired prior to travel since reimbursement for sales tax is not allowed by OSC when lodging is secured within the State.

 Federal lodging per diem rates are for room rates only, and do not include taxes.
 When traveling outside of New York State on official business, reimbursement of actual costs paid for lodging taxes may be reimbursed to the traveler as a miscellaneous expense, subject to funding availability.

-The College maintains a fleet of State-owned (College-owned) passenger cars and vans for official business travel.
-Whenever practicable, State-owned vehicles are to be used, based upon economy, availability and requirements.
-A State vehicle must be requested for all travel exceeding 50 miles one way before mileage will be granted.
+The college maintains a fleet of state-owned (college-owned) passenger cars and vans for official business travel.
+Whenever practical, state-owned vehicles are to be used, based upon economy, availability and requirements.
+A state vehicle must be requested for all travel exceeding 50 miles one way before mileage will be granted.